| New

 very well helped to create this image.
 It was Coca Cola and her Christmas

+commercials.
 Altgough Santa Claus lives in Greenland

 and this country is considered as a home of Chirstmas, all christmas